mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/14-logging.markdown

 ## Logging learning checklist
-<i class="fa fa-check-square-o"></i>
-Read how to integrate logging into your web application framework.
+1. Read how to integrate logging into your web application framework.

-<i class="fa fa-check-square-o"></i>
-Ensure errors and anomalous results are logged.
+1. Ensure errors and anomalous results are logged.
 While these logs can be stored in [monitoring](/monitoring.html) solutions, it's best to have your own log storage location to debug issues as they arise to complement other monitoring systems.

-<i class="fa fa-check-square-o"></i>
-Integrate logging for system events you may need to use for debugging purposes later.
+1. Integrate logging for system events you may need to use for debugging purposes later.
 For example, you may want to know the return values on functions when they are above a certain threshold.

-### Logging isn't enough.
-How do I analyze more data about the app?